Kinsela History, Family Crest & Coats of Arms

 - M. Kinsela, who arrived in Adelaide, Australia aboard the ship "Constance" in 1849

-- John Kinsela (b.
-1950), Australian former wrestler who competed in the 1968 Summer Olympics and in the 1972 Summer Olympics
+- John Francis Kinsela AM (1950-2020), Australian indigenous wrestler who competed in the 1968 Summer Olympics and in the 1972 Summer Olympics